devnull-cz/c-prog-lang/modules/count-words.md

 **Always try to reuse code you have already written!**

-A *word* is defined as group of any characters surrounded by whitespace characters.
-For our case these will suffice: a tabelator, a space, and a newline.
+A *word* is defined as a group of any characters surrounded by whitespace characters.
+For our case these white space characters will suffice: a tabelator, a space, and a newline.

 - write your own check for a whitespace character, do not use library functions for that